webhintio/hint/packages/hint-meta-charset-utf-8/README.md

   example].
 The same may be true for other agents (non-browsers) that may scan/get the content and may not have the alias.

-* Must be inside the `<head>` element and [within the first 1024 bytes of the HTML][whatwg charset], as some browsers only look at those bytes before choosing an encoding.
+* It needs to be inside the `<head>` element and [within the first 1024 bytes of the HTML][whatwg charset], as some browsers only look at those bytes before choosing an encoding.

   Moreover, it is recommended that the meta tag be the first thing in the `<head>`.
-This ensures it is before any content that could be controlled by an attacker, such as a `<title>` element, thus, avoiding potential encoding-related security issues ([such as the one in old IE][ie issue]).
+This ensures it is before any content that could be controlled by an attacker, such as a `<title>` element, thus avoiding potential encoding-related security issues ([such as the one in old IE][ie issue]).